-MODERN CARICATURE.
-[Continued.]
+MODERN CARICATURE.\ [CONTINUED.]

 CRUIKSHANK, when a young man, abandoned the path of a political caricaturist, and engaged in the safer and more profitable occupation of a book illustrator, but ere he abandoned it he threw great force into his pictures of social life.
-It does him honour, however, to say that before he gave to the world his Tom and Jerry plates, he had aided the great Romilly in his reform of the criminal law, and exposed with mingled pathos and humour the folly of taking human exposed with minipled pathos and futurout the fory of taking human life for forgery, sheep stealing, shop lifting, and stealing even five shillings from the person.
+It does him honour, however, to say that before he gave to the world his Tom and Jerry plates, he had aided the great Romilly in his reform of the criminal law, and exposed with mingled pathos and humour the folly of taking human life for forgery, sheep stealing, shop lifting, and stealing even five shillings from the person.
 Man is an animal of so compound a character that it is difficult to say who gives the greatest impulse to the mob-the living eloquence of the great lawyer, which remains for ever, or the cartoon of the caricaturist, which arrests our attention, awakens our interest, and is forgotten.

-Punich.
+\ Punch.
 Vol. XXXIX.
 Bradbury and Evans, Whitefriars.